COLUMN-Coronavirus and the impact on oil consumption: Kemp

 By their nature, epidemics tend to spread rapidly through a susceptible population that has never encountered the virus before and has no immunity, but the rate of infections and fatalities then tends to peak and fade quickly.
 Most uncontrolled outbreaks have lasted roughly three months, though in some instances there have been multiple waves, such as the three waves of influenza during the summer, autumn and winter of 1918/19.

-TRANSMISSION RATES The transmission and severity of an outbreak are largely determined by two parameters: the basic reproduction number (R0) and the case fatality rate (CFR).
+TRANSMISSION RATES The transmission and severity of an outbreak is largely determined by two parameters: the basic reproduction number (R0) and the case fatality rate (CFR).

 The basic reproduction number is a measure of the expected number of others an individual host with the virus will infect without containment measures.
 In practice, the actual transmission rate (R) may be lower than the R0.
 But as long as the actual value of R is greater than 1, the epidemic will accelerate, as the number of infected individuals grows exponentially.